The Importance of Omni-Channel Solutions in a Contact Center

-This is where omni-channel makes the difference.
-The multiple, disconnected, silo'd channels listed above are a form of multi-channel communications.
-Think of multi-channel as an operational view - how you allow the customer to complete a transaction in each channel.
-Omni-channel, however, is viewing the experience through the eyes of your customer, orchestrating the customer experience across all channels so that it is seamless, integrated and consistent.
+Think of multi-channel as an operational approach – the multiple (separate) ways you allow your customer to complete a transaction.
+Omni-channel, however, approaches communication from the customer’s standpoint, orchestrating their experience across all channels so that it is seamless, integrated and consistent.
 Omni-channel anticipates that customers may start in one channel and move to another as they progress to a resolution.

 If you need proof that delivering a seamless, integrated, consistent omni-channel experience is now critical, just look at the numbers.
 The chart below comes from Aberdeen Group’s 2013 whitepaper, "Omni-Channel Customer Care."

 Since 2013, omni-channel has grown significantly and continues to be the trend of the future for call centers.
 It connects all the ways we talk to our customers into one seamless journey, making it easy to implement the latest best practices in customer service.
 If you outsource your call center, insist on a partner that uses this technology.

 It All Comes Down to Improved Customer Service